 The role of OTSI is to improve safety and enhance public confidence in the safety of the NSW transport network through:

-OTSI investigates safety incident and accidents in NSW involving:
+OTSI investigates safety incidents and accidents in NSW involving:

 OTSI uses a ‘no-blame’ approach to investigation to identify and understand contributing safety factors and underlying issues.
 We may make recommendations and share safety insights and lessons with transport operators, regulators, government, and other stakeholders such as manufacturers or suppliers so they can take action to improve safety.